-Life is like an art performance, so why not be the Executive Producer and plan the role you want to play
+Life is like an art performance, so why not be the Executive Producer and create the role you want to play

-Remember scenes in your life where you got lost in so many competing directions?
-Each was convincing and alluring, but equally fatal when you mistook it for the real role you were meant to play.
+Remember scenes from your past where you got lost in so many competing directions?
+Each was convincing and alluring, but equally fatal when you mistook it for the real role you were meant to live.

-Think about how every phase of our lives demands a different role.
-It could be an incredible experience if you spent the time while on retreat to create the role and character you really want to play.
+Think about how every phase of your life demands a different role.
+It could be an incredible experience if you spent the time to create the parts you want to play.

 Confidence and freedom are what you gain.

 So much brilliance and wit rots away when you don’t care what part you play.
 Do not wait for someone else to produce your life.
 What do Executive Producers do?
 They develop their own ideas about the roles they want to create.

 They drive their vision, story, art, and quest forward in epic proportions.